isomerpages/moe-jurongwestpri/_mk-at-jwps/MK@Jurong West.md

 ##### MK gate opening hours

-The entrance is via the MK Gate beside block 601A Multu-storey carpark.
+The entrance is via the MK Gate beside block 601A Multi-storey carpark.
 KCARE/MK staff will be at the foyer to receive/dismiss your child.

 The gate opening hours are: